silexlabs/cloud-explorer/README.md

 This will allow you to add the below supported configuration properties:

 * data-ce-unifile-url: the url of the unifile root endpoint your instance of Cloud Explorer will use.
+* data-ce-path: path to the folder containing the cloud-explorer files on your server.

 ## Current implementation state and roadmap